surniaulula/wpsso-um/readme.txt

 = 4.10.0-rc.1 =

-(2021/11/10) Added a new WPSSO Google Merchant Feed add-on to the SSO &gt; Complimentary Add-ons settings page.
+(2021/11/10) Added a new WPSSO Google Merchant Feed add-on to the SSO &gt; Plugin Add-ons settings page.

 = 4.9.0 =